mxagar/project_compilation/README.md

 ## Some Side Projects

-Please, note that these are some of *side* projects, which might or might not be finished; in any case, the project status should be reported in each project page.
+Please, note that these are some of my *side* projects, which might or might not be finished; in any case, the project status should be reported in each project page.

 - Facial Keypoint Detection with Deep Convolutional Neural Networks (CNNs): [Github](https://github.com/mxagar/P1_Facial_Keypoints).
 - Predicting Bike Sharing Patterns with Neural Networks Written from Scratch with Numpy: [Github](https://github.com/mxagar/deep-learning-v2-pytorch/tree/master/project-bikesharing).